gnachman/iterm2-website/source/_includes/documentation-preferences.md

 If enabled, the green "Zoom" button expands a terminal window vertically but does not affect its width.
 This can be overridden by holding down shift while clicking the zoom button.

 #### Native full screen windows
-If enabled, fullscreen windows will animate into a special desktop, as is typical in OS X 10.7 and later.
+If enabled, fullscreen windows will animate into a special desktop, as is typical in macOS 10.7 and later.
 If disabled, fullscreen windows will instantly go fullscreen without changing desktops.

 #### tmux Integration
 The first dropdown box in the **tmux Integration** section allows you to define how tmux windows should be mapped to native constructs.
 When attaching to a new tmux session with the tmux integration, tmux windows not seen by iTerm2 before will open in either new windows or tabs, as specified by this preference.